nrvakil/guvava_pass/sudoku/README.md

-The current version of solver is can only solve Easy and Medium puzzles.
+The current version of solver can only solve Easy and Medium puzzles.